UWO track and field begin outdoor season

 April 5, 2023

-The UW Oshkosh men’s and women’s track and field teams started their outdoor season competing at the unscored UW-Platteville Pioneer Opener and the Washington University at St. Louis Distance Carnival April 1.
+The UW Oshkosh men’s and women’s track and field teams started their outdoor season competing at the unscored UW-Platteville Pioneer Opener and the Washington University in St. Louis Distance Carnival April 1.

 At the both meets, several UWO athletes put on impressive performances, with seven top-three finishes, three of which were first place.

-Junior Eli Tranel claimed the top spot in the pole vault with a mark of 4.75 meters.
+Junior Eli Tranel claimed the top spot in the pole vault in the Pioneer Open with a mark of 4.75 meters.
 Sophomore Zach Zirgibel came in second, vaulting 4.60 meters.

 Tranel said he emphasizes the importance of easing back into competition after attending conference or national meets.